Lai-YT/regexp/README.md

 ```
 regexp

-Usage: regexp [options] [regexp string]
+Usage: regexp [-h] [-V] [-d regexp [-o FILE]] [regexp string]

 Description: Regular expression implementation.
 Supports only ( | ) * + ?.
 No escapes.
 Compiles to NFA and then simulates NFA using Thompson's algorithm.

-Matches the string (string) to the regular expression (regexp) and exits with 1 if it does not match.
+One can either graph the regexp or match a string.
+See the following options.

 Options:

-        -v, --version
-                Prints regexp version

-        -h, --help
-                Prints this help message
+  -h, --help            Shows this help message and exit
+  -V, --version         Shows regexp version and exit

+Graph mode:
+  Converts the regular expression into a graph,
+  exits with 1 if regexp is ill-formed or the file can't be opened

+  -d, --graph           Converts the NFA of the regexp into a Graphviz
+                        dot file (default: False)
+  -o FILE, --output FILE
+                        The name of the dot file.
+                        A .dot extension is appended automatically
+                        (default: nfa)
+  regexp                The regular expression to be converted

+Match mode:
+  Matches the string with the regular expression,
+  exits with 1 if regexp is ill-formed or it does not match

+  regexp                The regular expression to use on matching
+  string                The string to be matched

 Written by: Lai-YT